Skip to main content

 Lambda update function memory

-Lambda update function memory causes the memory of a Lambda function to be updated to a specified value for a certain duration.
+Lambda update function memory causes the memory of a Lambda function to update to a specific value for a certain duration.
+This fault:

 Lambda Update Function Memory

-Hitting a memory limit with Lambda functions may slow down the service and impact their delivery.
-Running out of memory due to smaller limits may interrupt the flow of the given function.
-These fault helps build resilience to such unexpected scenarios.
+• Helps build resilience to unexpected scenarios such as hitting a memory limit with the Lambda function, that slows down the service and impacts its delivery.
+Running out of memory due to smaller limits interrupts the flow of the given function.

 Prerequisites